 Praised for her "rich sound" and "remarkable agility" (Brooklyn Daily Eagle), mezzo-soprano Cornelia Lotito recently completed her Master of Music degree at the University of Tennessee in Knoxville, TN.
 During her time in Knoxville, she was a part of Knoxville Opera’s Studio program and performed the role of Stephano in the company’s 2020 production of Romeo et Juliette.
-She also performed with the company in several outreach shows across the city and took part in University of Tennessee Opera Theatre productions of Unicorn in the Garden (The Psychiatrist), Speed Dating Tonight (Dater #10, #49), Amelia at the Ball (Amelia’s Friend), and The Old Maid and the Thief (Miss Todd).
-In 2021, she was showcased in a staged production of Kamran Ince’s Abandoned and created her own virtual monodrama based on children’s folk melodies called Quarantine Miniatures.
+She also performed with both the company in several outreach shows across the city and covered the role of Delores in Frank Pesci's Royal Flush with Marble City Opera.
+While at UT, she took part in University of Tennessee Opera Theatre productions of Unicorn in the Garden (The Psychiatrist), Speed Dating Tonight (Dater #10, #49), Amelia at the Ball (Amelia’s Friend), and The Old Maid and the Thief (Miss Todd).

 Currently based in New Jersey, Ms. Lotito has performed with several NJ companies.
 In 2019, she performed the role of Dorabella in a concert production of Così fan tutte with Light Opera New Jersey.
 She also performed the role of Angelina in La Cenerentolaand Dritte Dame in Die Zauberflöte with Opera Theatre of Montclair and Berta in The Barber of Sevillewith Light Opera New Jersey.
 In 2018, she graduated from Montclair State University with a Bachelor of Music Degree, where she performed roles in Rape of Lucretia, Il giovedi grasso, Gianni Schicchi, Dialogues of the Carmelites,and many others.
 In 2016, she debuted with the New Jersey Symphony Orchestra, performing the mezzo-soprano solo in Mendelssohn’s A Midsummer Night’s Dream.